Walter H. Dalton: 2012 gubernatorial election

 After first-term Governor Beverly Perdue announced that she would not seek a second term in 2012, Dalton announced that he would be a candidate for governor.
 Ahead of the May 8 Democratic primary, Dalton was endorsed by The Charlotte Observer, which described him as "well-versed in both the legislative and executive branches and in the crucial issues facing the state" and as "battle-tested," making him the strongest general election candidate.
 The Winston-Salem Journal also endorsed Dalton, writing that he had "considerable success as a legislator and played a major role in launching North Carolina's successful Early College program."
 Dalton won the May 8 primary, defeating former U.S. Congressman Bob Etheridge and State Representative Bill Faison 46%–38%–6%.

 During the general election, polls gave McCrory anywhere from a two to 14-point advantage.

 Rasmussen Reports released a poll August 4 showing Dalton trailing McCrory by 5 points.
 In first quarter campaign finance reports, Dalton reported raising about $1 million less than McCrory's campaign.
 Dalton also reported having $670,356.14 cash on hand at the end of the reporting period on April 21.
 McCrory reported having $3.1 million.

 In October 2012, the (Raleigh) News and Observer endorsed Dalton for the general election, writing that "on the merits of experience, knowledge, vision and judgment, [Dalton] is extraordinarily well equipped to give North Carolina the executive leadership it needs."
 In 2008, the newspaper had endorsed McCrory.

 Results

 Career after politics

 Following the end of his term as lieutenant governor, Dalton was hired by Gardner-Webb University to teach a class on Southern politics and to serve as a special counsel to the university's president.
 Several months later, he was selected as president of Isothermal Community College, where he had once served as board of trustees chairman.

 Personal life

 Dalton's father, Charles, was also a North Carolina state senator, who died when Walter was 8 years old.
 His elder sister, Laura, helped their mother, Amanda, raise young Walter.
-She later became active in Republican politics and married Chuck Neely, a Republican who served in the state legislature and unsuccessfully ran for governor in 2000.
+She later became active in Republican politics and married Charles Neely, a Republican who served in the state legislature and unsuccessfully ran for governor in 2000.

 Dalton's wife, Lucille, is a former teacher and former local school board member.
 Walter and Lucille Dalton are the parents of two children, Brian and Elizabeth.